aiwengchen/FXCM-API-Offerings/readme.md

 ### Java API:
 1. How to build Rsi signal and back testing using FXCM Java API. <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/JavaAPI/FXCM_Java_API_Tutorial_RsiSignal_Strategy.zip" target="_blank"> click here</a>

+### ForexConnect API:
+1. Learn how to build and backtest Rsi signals using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/RsiSignals_via_ForexConnectAPI.zip">here</a>.